What Are Mosaic Hops? Mosaic In Beer

 Like pretty much any hop variety, you’ll find Mosaic hops growing in Washington and Idaho.
 And what about that cool name?
 Well, it should make you think of other mosaic things, like windows.
-A complex combination of colors that create a masterpiece.
+A complex combination of colors that creates a masterpiece.

 What Do Mosaic Hops Taste Like?

 Mixing these with other hop varieties will create a mega-flavor that’s unmatched.
 Consider the Born Yesterday IPA from Lagunitas (if you’ve ever had it).
-The Born Yesterday uses a combination of Amarillo, Equinox, Simcoe, Citra and Mosaic hops.
+The Born Yesterday uses a combination of Amarillo, Equinox, Simcoe, Citra, and Mosaic hops.
 If you’ve had that beer, you know it’s a burst of IPA flavors.

 Why Are Mosaic Hops Popular?

-Mosaic hops will keep an IPA at a high ABV, and because it is an IPA you can still expect to get some bitterness in whatever beer you drink.
+Mosaic hops will keep an IPA at a high ABV, and because it is an IPA, you can still expect to get some bitterness in whatever beer you drink.
 But that juicy flavor is king of the world right now, and it’s only getting more popular.

 So, next time you’re at a local brewery, try picking a beer that uses Mosaic hops and see if you can pull out what that flavor is.
 It helps if you put it side-by-side with a non-Mosaic IPA.
 You’ll see what all the rage is about!